vippsas/feedapi-spec/SPEC.md

   more events than requested.
 If not specified, an implementation-dependent default is used.

+`start`, `stop` (optional): Timestamps specifying the start of the *segment* to fetch (see section on segments below).
+  `start` is inclusive, `stop` is exclusive.
+  Format e.g. `2012-04-21T18:25:43-05:00`, `2012-04-21T18:25:43Z`.
+  The client can use   any timezone, the semantic meaning is of a timestamp regardless of timezone and the server will translate to whatever representation of time is useful internally.
+  If and only if `start` is provided, it is possible to get `_done` back as a cursor; this means that the cursor has passed the point in the stream indicated by `stop`.

 ### Response
 The response is in the NDJSON format; each line (separated by `\n`) represents a protocol message from the publisher to consumer.
 The reason for this format